-• A strong link between the Orange Code and performance management (coaching/appraisal).

-- Both ING employees and senior management are annually appraised against the requirements of the Orange Code.
-As of 2022 there will also be a strong link between the Global Code of Conduct and performance management as employees will also be expected to sign off on the Global Code of Conduct, which entails they are expected to live up to it and are appraised against its requirements. - The Whistleblower policy process enables anonymous reporting via internal or external channels (in addition to normal reporting channels) on integrity-related issues.
-More information on our Whistleblower policy can be found on ing.com. - ING has a complaints procedure in place for customers, shareholders, suppliers and any other stakeholders, which also allows them to challenge us on responsible behaviour.
+- A strong link between the Orange Code and performance management (coaching/appraisal).
+Both ING employees and senior management are annually appraised against the requirements of the Orange Code. - The Whistleblower policy process enables anonymous reporting via internal or external channels (in addition to normal reporting channels) on integrity-related issues.
+More information on our Whistleblower policy can be found on inq.com. - ING has a complaints procedure in place for customers, shareholders, suppliers and any other stakeholders, which also allows them to challenge us on responsible behaviour.
 It applies to complaints about suspected or actual criminal conduct, unethical conduct or other misconduct by or within ING.
-This can range from money laundering or terrorist financing to financing customers who violate human rights, to undesirable behaviour etc. More information on our complaints procedure can be found on ing.com. - The Compliance function has developed several tools to support the business and staff functions in safeguarding and further developing a sound risk and integrity-led culture.
-Important elements in this context are: - Orange Code decision-making (OCDM): a decision-making model and workshop developed on the basis of the Orange Code that supports ethical and well-balanced decision-making throughout ING. - The 'I for Integrity' programme (Netherlands and Belgium), including monthly eletters (with an illustrative compliance case), quarterly Manager Toolkits and intranet articles on current themes throughout the year.
-The goal of this programme is to strengthen and embed awareness on integrity-related topics, including e.g. balanced decision-making, know your customer (KYC) and whistleblower.
-In 2021, two specific themes of this programme were: (i) account peeking (rekening-gluren), aimed at creating full awareness on the rules in using customer (and employee) data, only and strictly for business purposes; and (ii) speak-up, aimed at gaining insight into 'what is holding employees back to report their concerns' and taking action to create more awareness and lower thresholds for reporting concerns.
+This can range from money laundering or terrorist financing to financing clients who violate human rights, to undesirable behaviour etc. More information on our complaints procedure can be found on ing.com. - The Compliance function has developed several tools to support the business and staff functions in safeguarding and further developing a sound risk and integrityled culture.
+Important elements in this context are: - Orange Code decision-making (OCDM): a decision-making model and workshop developed on the basis of the Orange Code that supports ethical and wellbalanced decision-making throughout ING - The 'I for Integrity' programme (Netherlands and Belgium): to strengthen and embed awareness on integrity-related topics e.g. balanced decision-making, know your customer (KYC) and whistleblower.